tychen742/introcscs/source/appendix/lab-versioncontrol.rst

 You'll need to fill in or select the following options:

 - Name: A short name for your project.
 You are encouraged to keep this simple.
-If you are using this for all of your work in COMP 170 (which is fine) you might name the repository after your initials.
+If you are using this for all of your work in IST 1551 (which is fine) you might name the repository after your initials.
 So if your name is Linus Torvalds, you could give a short name like *LinusTorvaldsCOMP170* or *LTCOMP170*.